 Is financial aid available?

 Yes, financial aid is available.
+In fact, over 74% of PGS students receive financial aid.
 As a full-time student, you may choose to apply for grants and loans.
 Once you submit your application for admission, your enrollment representative can provide you with financial aid forms.

 How does my financial aid affect my payments?